microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkconfiguredperipheral.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details of the configured peripheral of a device.
+Represents the details of the configured peripheral of a [teamworkDevice](../resources/teamworkdevice.md).

 ## Properties
 |Property|Type|Description|